Gang terrorise KFC staff over needle in burger

 "You may not have been wearing your patch and you may not have ultimately been in the thick of it but you were there, you were part of it, you did not move away and as such, I see no reason to treat you any differently than your co-offenders."

-As the situation escalated a customer at the restaurant called the police and when they arrived the five gang members began hurling abuse at the person who had made the call.
+As the situation escalated, a customer at the restaurant called police.
+When they arrived, the five gang members began hurling abuse at the person who had made the call and threatened them with assault.

-Customers left the store and police were called, and when they arrived the member of the public who called them was threatened with assault by the gang.

 Judge Mackenzie made it clear that in her view the assault on Levao's partner was the greater of his crimes.